 [Editor’s Note: “Wait For Another Pullback Before Buying AAL Stock” was originally published April 22, 2020.
 It is regularly updated to include the most relevant information.]

-It depends.
-Airline stocks have moved higher in recent days, on optimism for a post-pandemic recovery.
+Granted, with the airline boosting its travel schedule, the situation may not be as bad as it seems.
 But, keep in mind the many fleas on this legacy carrier.
 Even before the pandemic affected air travel.

 Slow Recovery Means More Bad News for AAL Stock